hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   method must have no side-effects. (oops also see [#154] for the same thing written 10 months prior)

-+ `calculate_` - method must take a block. result of method block must be the result of the call to this method. the block will executed in the context of some special agent and *not* that of the caller; as such this type of method is intended for an explicitly contained employment of some particular DSL or another. this method *may* have side effects.
++ `calculate`, `calculate_*` - method must take a block. result of method block (as determined by the user) be the result of the call to this method. the block will be executed in the context of some special agent and *not* that of the caller; as such this type of method is intended for an explicitly contained employment of some particular DSL or another. this method *may* have side effects.